devgeniem/wp-oopi/README.md

 ### Log cleanup

 The plugin registers a log cleaner cronjob on plugin activation.
-The cronjob deletes all rows with OK status by `wp_id` except the latest one.
-This enables keeping the log table clean while maintaining full support for rollback feature.
+The cronjob deletes all rows from the log table by status and import date threshold.
+Both the statuses and the threshold can be modified with filters `oopi_cron_log_cleaner_statuses` and `oopi_cron_log_cleaner_threshold`.

 The cronjob is run with `'daily'` interval by default, it can be changed with `OOPI_CRON_INTERVAL_CLEAN_LOG` constant.
 Cronjob scheduling can be disabled by defining the constant as `false`.